Firefighter’s advice: 5 ways Santa can steer clear of the law

 With the war on Santa in full swing, here’s some humble advice to keep the jolly guy from running afoul with the law and curmudgeonly neighbors

-This past I Halloween, a department landed in trouble for handing out, of all things, Halloween candy.
+Earlier that year, a department landed in trouble for handing out, of all things, Halloween candy.

 Santa was touring a neighborhood atop a fire truck when police, responding to complaints of the never-ending, ear-shattering noise, stopped the holiday outing.

-As you know I am a big fan of this.
+As you know, I am a big fan of this.
 I’ve babbled on about this holiday tradition before.
 There is nothing better to get in the holiday spirit than seeing the chubby guy on a fire truck handing out candy canes.

 This is the America I know.
 I couldn’t wait every year for that Saturday in December when Santa turned down our street sitting atop the twin booster reels on a Ward LaFrance Ambassador.